Swinford GAA

 Swinford GAA (C.L.G.
 Beal Atha Na Muice) is a Gaelic Athletic Association club based in Swinford, County Mayo.

 They play in Mayo Intermediate Football Championship and belong to the East Division.

 History

-Originally there were three clubs in Swinford area, "The Commercials", "The Sextons" and then also "The Young Ireland".
-There's no evidence about the foundation of a unique club, but Swinford contested the Mayo final, the first and only one, in 1889, when they lost against Ballina Stephenites GAA.
+Originally, there were three clubs in Swinford area: "The Commercials", "The Sextons", and "The Young Ireland".
+There is no evidence about the foundation of a unique club, but Swinford contested the Mayo final, the first and only one, in 1889, when they lost against Ballina Stephenites GAA.

 The club has never won a major football trophy, neither a county title.

-Unlikely, they have won in 1956 a Mayo hurling trophy.
+They won a Mayo hurling trophy in 1956.

 Swinford has been more successful with minor teams, collecting a Junior Final in 1949 and a Minor Title in 1951.